 During this initial induction week students are involved in a range of activities which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
 They have talks or tours, for example, which introduce them to the Library and IT facilities, Media Services, the Careers and the Counselling Service.

-Students are also provided with a brief induction into their second and third year in the mandatory modules.
+Students are also provided with a brief induction into their second and third years ahead of the start of teaching.